-The diagram above, however, is too simplistic.
-Real problems often can have multiple root causes – that’s where our hero – the Issue Tree – comes to the rescue.
+The diagram is a simple representation.
+Real problems can have multiple root causes.
+That’s where the issue tree comes to the rescue.

 For a branch to be included in the issue tree, there must be a possibility that it leads to the problem (otherwise, your problem-solving efforts will be wasted on the irrelevant).

-After we’ve developed a few branches for our issue tree, it’s time to begin testing, by making an educated guess on which branch is the most likely to contain a root cause.
-This process is called “hypothesizing”; put another way, it is a proposal that one factor leads to the problem.
+After we’ve developed a few branches for our issue tree, it’s time to hypothesize, or make an educated guess on which branch is the most likely to contain a root cause.

-- It must follow the issue tree – you cannot hypothesize on anything outside the tree (I cannot hypothesize that the cockroaches come from “inside the walls” because there is no such branch in my issue tree).
+It must follow the issue tree – you cannot hypothesize on anything outside the tree

-It must be top-down – you must always start with the first level of the issue tree (for example, my first hypothesis must be “The cockroaches come from inside the apartment”).
+It must be top-down – you must always start with the first level of the issue tree

-It must be based on existing information – if your information suggests that the root cause is in branch A, you cannot hypothesize that the root cause comes from branch B (as I often saw the cockroaches near the door, coming into the apartment, I hypothesize “The cockroaches come from outside”).
+It must be based on existing information – if your information suggests that the root cause is in branch A, you cannot hypothesize that the root cause comes from branch B

-Once a hypothesis is confirmed as true (i.e the root cause is inside that branch), move down the branch with a lower-level hypothesis; otherwise, eliminate that branch and move sideways to another one on the same level.
+Once a hypothesis is confirmed as true (the root cause is inside that branch), move down the branch with a lower-level hypothesis; otherwise, eliminate that branch and move sideways to another one on the same level.